Type: Book

 Part 1 Principles

-• 1.Key concepts in biodiversity management within agricultural landscapes: Andrew Bennett, La Trobe University, Australia
+• 1.Key concepts for conserving biodiversity in agricultural landscapes: Andrew F. Bennett, Angie Haslem, Frederick W. Rainsford, Alex C. Maisey and James Q. Radford, La Trobe University, Australia

-• 4.Implementing sustainable land use change programmes: Liz Lewis-Reddy, ADAS, UK
+• 4.Implementing sustainable land use change programmes: Liz Lewis-Reddy, ADAS Policy and Economics, UK

 Part 2 Farmland and conservation practices

-• 5.Soil health and ecological restoration: David Johnson, University of Manchester, UK
+• 5.Soil health and ecological restoration: Alice Day, The University of Manchester, UK; Ezekiel M. Njeru, Kenyatta University, Kenya; and David Johnson, The University of Manchester, UK

-• 6.The design and impact of field margins/flower strips in promoting biodiversity in agricultural landscapes: Jane Morrison, Bishop's University, Canada
+• 6.The impact and design of field margins in promoting biodiversity in agricultural landscapes: Jane Morrison, Bishop's University, Canada

-• 7.The design and impact of hedgerows in promoting biodiversity in agricultural landscapes: Ian Montgomery, Queen’s University of Belfast, UK
+• 7.The impact and management of hedgerows in promoting biodiversity in agricultural landscapes: Ian Montgomery and Neil Reid, Queen’s University of Belfast, UK

 Part 3 The role of government and the private sector in promoting on-farm conservation practices

-• 10.Developments in agri-environment schemes (AES): North America: Gordon Rausser, University of California-Berkeley, USA
+• 9.Developments in agri-environment schemes (AES): North America: Gordon Rausser and David Zilberman, University of California, Berkeley, USA

-• 11.Developments in agri-environment schemes (AES): Australia: Dean Ansell, Australian National University (ANU), Australia
+• 10.Developments in agri-environment schemes (AES): Australia: Dean Ansell, Andrew Macintosh, Don Butler and Marie Waschka, Australian National University, Australia

-• 16.Animal rewilding in theory and practice: Australia and New Zealand: Chris Dickman, University of Sydney, Australia
+• 15.Animal rewilding in theory and practice: Australia and New Zealand: Christopher R. Dickman, Aaron C. Greenville and Glenda M. Wardle, The University of Sydney, Australia